mickael-kerjean/filestash-website/_docs/install-and-upgrade.md

 If you want to build and install Filestash by yourself, the reference is the [Dockerfile](https://github.com/mickael-kerjean/filestash/blob/master/docker/prod/Dockerfile){:rel="nofollow"}.
 This recipe is just one example of a custom build with an emphasis on speed, efficiency and features at the cost of installation size.
 You could shrink down the required space by 90% by disabling features such as image transcoding (getting rid of libvips and libraw), org-mode export (getting rid of emacs and our latex distribution) and other tools (such as pdftotext).

+## Alternative: build docker image from source

+The docker image builds from released versions of filestash, if you wish to build filestash from source directly (in case you added a plugin for example) you can use this [Dockerfile](https://gist.github.com/mildred/934c9ac776ed95b7864b39a6d8444ff2).

 ## Optional: Using a reverse proxy

 Using a reverse proxy isn't mandatory but it is quite useful when you have multiple services installed on your server and can't dedicate ports 80 and 443 to one specific application.